cihangir/kubernetes-terraform-aws/README.md

-# kubernetes-terraform-aws
+# terraform-aws
-Terraform Template for Kubernetes Cluster on AWS
+Terraform Template for any Cluster on AWS